 ● Optimizing production and inventory

 Understanding demand helps a business produce exactly what it needs, without surplus or shortage.
-A retail store analyzes the demand for winter clothing and orders the required number of jackets.
-This helps avoid a situation where there is a lot of product left at the end of the season and it has to be sold at a big discount.
+A retail store analyzes the request for winter clothing and orders the specified number of coats.
+This helps avoid a circumstance where there’s a part of item cleared out at the conclusion of the season and it needs to be sold at a huge rebate.

 ● Effective Pricing

-Knowing how much customers are willing to pay helps set a price that is attractive to customers and profitable for the business.
-If an electronics manufacturer finds that customers are willing to pay more for additional features, it can price new models accordingly.
+Knowing how much clients are willing to pay makes a difference set a cost that’s appealing to clients and beneficial for the commerce.
+In case an hardware producer finds that clients are willing to pay more for extra highlights, it can cost unused models appropriately.

 ● Effective advertising and marketing